boomcamp/setup-pip-pipenv-django-admin-python3/README.md

 # Basic environment set-up.

-- Changing python2 to python3 vice versa.
+- Switching python 2 into python 3 version.
-- Installing python pip and pipenv.
+- Installing pipenv using pip3.
-- Setting up basic environment with pipenv, python3 and django-admin.
+- Creating our first environment with pipenv, python3 and django-admin.
 - Generating starter project using django-admin.
 - Running basic migration with SQLite.
 - Creating a super user.